-He first served at sea as a division officer and Navy diver onboard USS Pittsburgh (SSN 720), executive officer/operations officer onboard Submarine NR-1, and executive officer of USS Maine (SSBN 741).
-His deployment experience spans the Caribbean and Mediterranean, Gulf of Mexico, Atlantic and Pacific.
+He served at sea as division officer and Navy diver aboard USS Pittsburgh (SSN 720); executive officer/operations officer aboard Submarine NR-1 and executive officer of USS Maine (SSBN 741).
+His deployment experiences span the Caribbean and Mediterranean, Gulf of Mexico, Atlantic and Pacific.
 As commanding officer of USS Pasadena (SSN 752) from October 2006 to February 2009, he led the ship on highly successful deployments to the Eastern and Western Pacific.

-Ashore, he served as a branch chief for Director Undersea Warfare, on the Joint Staff as the Combatant Commander Joint Exercise Engagement Division Chief and subsequent chief of staff for the director of Joint Force Development; executive assistant to Commander, Submarine Forces Pacific Fleet; deputy commander, Submarine Squadron 7; congressional liaison in the Navy Office of Legislative Affairs at the Pentagon; and as a Naval ROTC instructor at Marquette University; and as Submarine Force Atlantic chief of staff.
+Ashore, he served as branch chief for Director Undersea Warfare, on the Joint Staff as combatant commander Joint Exercise Engagement division chief and subsequent chief of staff for the Director of Joint Force Development; executive assistant to Commander, Submarine Forces Pacific Fleet; deputy commander, Submarine Squadron 7; congressional liaison in the Navy Office of Legislative Affairs at the Pentagon; Naval Reserve Officers Training Corps instructor at Marquette University; and as Submarine Force Atlantic chief of staff.